 Why are prices still so high even though the COVID pandemic related restrictions are gone?
+Why are so many items still out of stock?
 We have been fielding inquiries on this topic in various forms lately and feel that it’s time to shed some light on the issue.
 It’s complicated!

 It is easy to forget how industries are interconnected and how global events and market shifts impact the accessibility of items we expect to be available when we want them – especially here in the states.
 Both global and localized components are at play here.
 Factors like weather, conflict & unrest, trade wars & foreign relations, domestic policies, accidents & natural disasters, pandemics and fraud are just a few of these components.
 These can all impact the ability to and the cost of taking a product from scratch ( a farmer’s field, a raw materials mining site, a recycling & processing center etc) – to the manufacturer(s) and eventually to your door.